Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Experiments

 We extend our analysis to the UCI Diabetes dataset, consisting of 442 samples and 10 baseline variables, including age, sex, body mass index (BMI), average blood pressure, and six blood serum measurements (shown by s1 to s6 features).
 The dataset is split into male and female subsets using the second variable (sex), which is excluded from the analysis, leaving nine variables for comparison.

 Using MMD, we calculate the dissimilarity between male and female groups and then compute Shapley values to attribute variable contributions to the MMD.
 Figure~\ref{fig:mmd diabetes sv} displays the Shapley values for the nine variables in the Diabetes dataset.
 The results show that $s3$ and $s4$ contribute most significantly to the MMD, followed by $bp$, $s6$, $age$, $s5$, and $s2$.
-In contrast, $bmi$ and $s1$ reduce the MMD, indicating their alignment across the two groups.
+In contrast, $bmi$ and $s1$ contribute nearly zero to the MMD, indicating their alignment across the two groups.

 To validate these results, we analyze the marginal distributions of variables for males and females, as shown in Figure~\ref{fig:mmd diabetes marginals}.
 The analysis confirms that variables with distinct marginal distributions between males and females (e.g., $s3$ and $s4$) have high positive Shapley values, reflecting their role in increasing the MMD.
-Conversely, variables with similar distributions (e.g., $s1$) exhibit negative Shapley values, highlighting their role in reducing the MMD.
+Conversely, variables with similar distributions (e.g., $s1$) exhibit zero or infinitesimal Shapley values, implying they do not contribute to the overall MMD and the discrepancy between the two distributions.